SmokinCaterpillar/pypet/README.md

 The new python parameter exploration toolkit:
-*pypet* manages exploration of the parameter space of any numerical simulation in python and stores your data into HDF5 files for you.
+*pypet* manages exploration of the parameter space of any numerical simulation in python, thereby storing your data into HDF5 files for you.
+Moreover, *pypet* offers a new data container which lets you access all your parameters and results from a single source.
+Data I/O of your simulations and analyses becomes a piece of cake!

 ===========================
 IMPORTANT!